JOURNEY TO THE MIDNIGHT SUN

 “Yes, but only partly.
 I want you and Noah to hold tight to your box tops.
 That way, if Ellie jumps a little, you won’t bump your heads.”

-Having decided it solid enough to hold Ellie’s great weight, John instructed Cody on how to keep Ellie from jumping.
-The horseman then lifted one of the giant’s massive steel cleated hooves as if to clean it but instead he placed it atop the log which, being eighteen inches in diameter, had a combined height of approx 21 inches.
+Knowing the trunk was solid enough to hold Ellie’s great weight, John instructed Cody to stand opposite the trunk and directly in front of Ellie, even while prepared to step aside.
+Along with the horseman, the boy was to force his will upon the horse, calmly but firmly encouraging her to trust and stay put, thereby preventing her from jumping.
+Next, the horseman lifted one of the giant’s massive steel-cleated hooves as though to clean it, but instead, he placed it atop the log which, being eighteen inches in diameter, had a combined height of about 21 inches.
 The second hoof was the hard part, and John used his considerable strength to help Ellie lift her hoof up onto the log.
-From there she carefully stepped down to the other side under John’s direction.
+From there, she carefully stepped down to the other side under John’s direction.
 The process was then repeated with her back hooves.
-Next it was time to lift the front of the sled up and onto the log.
-John lifted on one side, Jessie and Mia lifted on the other.
-It was no light thing but they got elevated enough for Cody to edge Ellie forward slowly bringing the curved runners up and onto the log.
-John directed both Cody and Ellie while, one step at a time, they carefully drug the sled fully atop the log so that it balanced like a teeter-totter.
+Next, it was time to lift the front of the sled onto the log.
+John lifted on one side while Jessie and Mia lifted on the other.
+It was no light thing, but they got it elevated enough for Cody to edge Ellie forward, slowly bringing the curved runners up and onto the log.
+John then directed both Cody and Ellie to pull, slowly, while he and the women carefully guided the sled, sliding atop the log until it balanced like a teeter-totter.
 The family team then let the front end down as gently as possible.
 They then repeated the process on the back end, using care to prevent it from suddenly dropping and possibly cracking or breaking under its own weight.

 “Perhaps in a day or two we won’t have to do this,” John remarked while retrieving his ax.